Git-PratikVyas/FastAPI-for-GenAI/5_ai-database-service/README.md

 ---

-## Recipe: Integrating a Database into a FastAPI AI Service
+## Integrating a Database into a FastAPI AI Service

 **Objective**: Build a FastAPI service that integrates a generative AI model (GPT-2) with SQLite to store and retrieve text generation requests and outputs.